top of page

 This is the Main Trunk began in Banffshire in c.1125 and then went to Perthshire in 1400 before going back to Banffshire in 1600.

-Fourth Branch is in Aberdeenshire and was called Fetternear Branch: It continues with family members from the Main Trunk who live and work in Aberdeenshire, which includes the Woolen Mills Family in Aberdeen and extra lines in Aberdeernshire.
+Fifth Branch is in Aberdeenshire and was called Fetternear Branch: It continues with family members from the Main Trunk who live and work in Aberdeenshire, which includes the Woolen Mills

 The family that remained in France: This covers the branch of the family with the title Seigneur de Cromey: The Family Tree in France, : Berbis; Cromey, Morin: 1435-ongoing.